lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 Note that in this example various actors are added to the assembly with the AddPart() method.
 The top-level element of the assembly is the only prop in the hierarchy added to the renderer (with AddActor() ).
 Note also that the coneActor appears twice: once as a part of the assembly, and once as a separate actor added to the renderer with AddActor().
 As you might imagine, this means that the rendering of assemblies requires concatenation of transformation matrices to insure the correct positioning of each vtkProp3D.
 Furthermore, hierarchical assemblies require special treatment during picking (i.e., graphically selecting props) since a vtkProp can appear more than once in differ-ent assembly hierarchies.
 Picking issues are discussed in more detail in "Picking" on page308.

-As **Figure3-34** indicates, there are other types of vtkProp as well.
+As **Figure 3-34** indicates, there are other types of vtkProp as well.
 Most of these will be informally described in the many examples found in this book.
 In particular, extensive coverage is given to vtkVolume when we describe volume rendering (see "Volume Rendering " on page218 ).

 ## 3.11 Chapter Summary